uzki69/YoumuLoaderPlugin/README.md

         && apt-get clean && rm -rf /var/lib/apt/lists/*
 ```

-It fucks up with the autoupdate but I don't have any other idea
+It fucks up with the autoupdate but I don't have any other idea, anyway it restart faster now